ADITYARANA44/hashcat-password-cracking/README.md

 # 🔐 Hashcat Password Cracking – IIT Jammu Internship Project

 This repository contains the internship project completed as part of the **Cybersecurity Summer Internship** at **IIT Jammu**.
-The project demonstrates ethical password cracking techniques using **https://hashcat.net/hashcat/**, focusing on dictionary and brute-force attacks.
+The project demonstrates ethical password cracking techniques using **Hashcat**, focusing on dictionary and brute-force attacks.

 ---